Nested resources

 looking at using PostgreSQL when we cover a different data during the Deployment chapter, Chapter 13.

-Run the migration with rails db:migrate
+Run the migration with rails db:migrate.

-task runs the migrations and then dumps the
+The db:migrate task runs the migrations and then dumps the

 allows you to restore your database using the rails db:schema:load